wanglab-broad/spin/README.md

    1. Latent neighbor search
    2. Leiden clustering with a resolution of 0.5 (stored under `adata.obs['region']`)
    3. UMAP (stored under `adata.obsm['X_umap_spin']`)

-This process should take ~5 minutes.
+Note that `spin.cluster` can equivalently take as input a single AnnData containing multiple labeled batches.
+It can also take a single AnnData containing one batch for finding regions in a single dataset.
+For examples, see the [tutorial](docs/tutorials/tutorial.ipynb).

 The resulting region clusters can then be visualized using standard Scanpy functions:
 ```python
 # In physical space
 sc.set_figure_params(figsize=(8,5))